Home

 "The Gang tries to practice what it preaches, and we really mean it, friends, when we... 'remind everybody, everywhere, above all to remember to KEEP HAPPY, won't you?'"

 While looking through some old documents from his grandparent's house, one of my frequent website visitors found something that would excite any fan of The Happy Gang.
-Years ago, his grandparents had written to The Happy Gang radio show at the height of its popularity and requested the Gang's autographs.

-They received a reply on official Happy Gang stationery, signed by the cast: Bert Pearl, Hugh Bartlett, Jimmy Namaro, George Temple, Eddie Allen, Blain Mathe, Cliff McKay, and Kathleen (Kay) Stokes.
-The treasured autographs are shared below in loving memory of Harvey and Allyene Waring, longtime true fans of The Happy Gang.
+Bert Pearl, Hugh Bartlett, Jimmy Namaro, George Temple, Eddie Allen, Blain Mathe, Cliff McKay, and Kathleen (Kay) Stokes.

 Thanks Happy Gang!

-Lots of wonderful memories.
+You've given us lots of wonderful memories.

 "Keep happy and healthy,